firecat53/urlscan/README.rst

 - Configure colors via ~/.config/urlscan/config.json.
 Generate default config file for editing with `P`.
 Cycle through available palettes with `p`.

+- Run a command with the selected URL as the argument or pipe the selected URL to a command.

 Installation and setup
 ----------------------